demether-xyz/demether-ethereum/docs/sprints.md

 - DEM voting system
 - Canonical bridge for L2 specific

-## Sprints
+## Backlog

-#### P1: Deposits contract on L2 for pre-deposits
-- Deposits on L2 and L1, mint OFT - OK
+- Increase rates at different starting points for sfrxETH, pool to improve tests
 - Determine upgrade policy and other auth processes
+- Whitelist integration / referrals
 - Determine fees settings system
-  - Determine how to close-off system for beta
-- Website, Docs, Socials

-#### P2: Bridge system into L1 from all L2s
-- Sync tokens with Stargate - OK
-- Message system with LayerZero - OK
-- Rate system design - OK

-#### P3: Swap system into LST
-- Stake system to mint sfrxETH - OK
-- Fees: rewards fee system - OK
-- Unit test when slippage creates unbalances - OK

-#### P4: Restaking Module
-- EigenLayer deposit into StrategyManager - OK
-- EigenLayer delegate into a single operator
-- Symbiotic deposit
-- System to determine which with permissions

-#### P5: Generalization DUSD prep
-- Generalize code for DUSD solution
 - Fees: deposit, withdrawals to cover bridging costs
-- Increase rates at different starting points for sfrxETH, pool to improve tests

-#### P6: Deposits requirements
-- Whitelist integration / referrals
-- Deposit and mint immediately, without processing / gas based
 - Limits on batches sending
-- Chains disabling bridging / simpler settings
+- OFT to upgradable token
+- Revise StarGate v2 with docs
+- EigenLayer delegate into a single operator
+- Pause contract if rate is stale
+- Handle frax/EG axternal calls try/catch - Discussing
+- frxETh how to convert into ETH / account for price changes - WIP

 #### PX Audit 1 on modules deposits, bridge, swap and simple EigenLayer
 - Verify items in `Later` that need addressing and `TODO`